 How to File a Vehicle Accident Report

-After a car accident, many people feel overwhelmed and confused about what procedures to follow.
+After an accident, many people feel overwhelmed and confused about what procedures to follow.
 Besides seeking medical treatment for injuries sustained in the crash, filing a vehicle accident report is one of the most important steps to take in the wake of a wreck.
 Though most people know to call the police after a collision, many do not realize they may be required to file an additional report with the DMV.
 Fail to do so, and you could face harsh penalties – including expensive fines and suspension of your license.
-Learning how to file a vehicle accident report, will help you be prepared if you are ever in an accident.

 Filing a Police Report